joshcullen/bayesmove/README.md

 This framework allows the analysis of multiple telemetry and biologging data streams, which must be discretized into a set of bins before they can be analyzed.
 This package also includes features to check model convergence.
-Model ouput are often returned in a format that is `tidyverse`-friendly, which allows for easy visualization using `ggplot2`.
+Model output are often returned in a format that is `tidyverse`-friendly, which allows for easy visualization using `ggplot2`.